 In 2020, the advent of a global pandemic led to some delays in service and construction, including delayed project starts and air pockets or pauses during 2020 and 2021.
-We experienced strong ongoing demand in the first six months of 2023, and, although we have largely recovered from negative impacts caused by COVID-19, we continue to experience increased labor costs and supply constraints and cost increases, reduced availability, and delays in delivery of various materials and equipment.
-We believe that delays and air pockets have now substantially abated; however, we expect to continue to experience supply chain constraints and reduced labor availability during 2023.
+We experienced strong demand in 2022 that has continued during the first nine months of 2023, and we expect that the demand environment, especially for industrial and technology customers, will remain at high levels in 2024.
+Although we have largely recovered from negative impacts caused by COVID-19, we continue to experience increased labor costs, supply constraints and cost increases, and delays in delivery of various materials and equipment.
+We expect that constraints and delays will continue to abate in 2024; however, we anticipate that pressure on cost and availability, especially for skilled labor, will continue for the remainder of this year and into 2024.

 We have a credit facility in place with terms we believe are favorable that does not expire until July 2027.
-As of June 30, 2023, we had \$680.0 million of credit available to borrow under our credit facility.
+As of September 30, 2023, we had \$780.0 million of credit available to borrow under our credit facility.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are strong and benefit from our operating history and financial position.
 We have generated positive free cash flow in each of the last twenty-four calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our Balance Sheet and surety relationships, as compared to most companies in our industry, represent competitive advantages for us.